SashaBausheva/event-planner-full-stack-client/README.md

+# Event Planner
-# Event Planner: A Single-Page Application Project by Sasha Bausheva (Front-end Client)
+## A Single-Page Application Project by Sasha Bausheva (Front-end Client)
 Is your company looking for a convenient way to schedule their events?
 This simple Event Planner allows users, when signed up and signed in with their credentials, to create, update, and delete events in the database.
 The in-built authentication system allows users (as well as non-signed in individuals) to view all events while only being allowed to change their own events (created by them).
 You also only can create new events when you are signed in.
 This functionality is perfect for creating and maintaining a dynamic database of events available to everyone to view but only accessible to edit to authenticated and authorized users.

 ## Visit the site